-The Town's governmental fund financial statements (balance sheet) reflect deferred inflows of resources for revenues that do not meet the "available" criteria.
-The government wide financial statements (statement of net position) reflect deferred outflows of resources related to pensions.
+The Town's governmental fund financial statements (balance sheet) reflect deferred inflows of resources for revenues that are not considered "available".
+The government wide financial statements (statement of net position) reflect deferred outflows of resources related to a debt refunding issue and deferred inflows and outflows of resources related to pensions.